 On policy

-In this series of posts on the 2024 election, I’ve written about Democracy, Party over Country, The people who served under Trump, and the shocking degree of connection and support a candidate for President of the United States is getting from Russia.
+I wish this election were about policyIn this series of posts on the 2024 election, I’ve written about Democracy, Party over Country, The people who served under Trump, and the shocking degree of connection and support a candidate for President of the United States is getting from Russia.
 I’m now going to address readers who think this election is about policy, and talk about some of the policies about the economy, immigration, and using the military against American citizens.

 Before we get there, the degree to which this isn’t a normal election pervades even policy questions.
 His platform is exceptionally short (roughly 10 pages of actual text, covering 20 bullets in 10 chapters, some of which have as much as a page of text).
 Compare that to Harris’ 82 pages, just on the economy.

 Does Trump plan to treat Project 2025 as a plan?
-He’s denied knowing what it is, which seems inconceivable, given that he’s shared plane rides with its author, but here were are.
+He’s denied knowing what it is, which seems inconceivable, given that he’s shared plane rides with its author, but here we are.
 In a normal election, we’d be having a debate about its merits, rather than playing a guessing game.
 My expectation is many of his appointees will treat it as a plan, but we don’t actually know, and that’s another way in which this election isn’t normal.

 I’ve voted for Democrats, Republicans and small parties.
 I’m a small business owner annoyed by the amount of time, money and energy I spend on complex regulation.
-But as is obvious from what I’ve written, I see a Republican party has lost its recent respect for international order, free trade, and limited government, and I hope it becomes a home for those ideas again.
+But as is obvious from what I’ve written, I see a Republican party has recently lost its respect for international order, free trade, and limited government, and I hope it becomes a home for those ideas again.